-I’m done with pushing.
-I don’t like it, I don’t want it, you can have it back thank you very much.
 I’m talking about the energetic pushing.
 (Not the physical pushing – though definitely not into that at all!)
 The powering through, or powering over, a situation.
 Not my jam anymore.
 The results of this shift into flow and out of struggle have been pretty awesome too.
 Like for example, our struggles with THE READING LADY.
 (YES ALL CAPS.)

 My daughter recently started seeing a speech therapist for reading challenges.
 We were referred to a woman by an Occupational Therapist my daughter loved.
 But from the get-go the speech therapist rubbed me the wrong way.
 It’s the kind of thing that you can’t exactly pinpoint though now I can see it: she was a pusher!
 She was someone who embodied powering through and over challenges.
 (Plus, she just wasn’t nice!)

 So of course since I’m working on finding flow and not PUSHING I instantly decided not to see this woman again and found someone else, right?
 Oh no, of course not.